 Why Cape Town Is Becoming the Silicon Valley of Africa

-The Cape Town-Stellenbosch corridor contains 450 tech firms employing more than 40,000 people, making the ecosystem bigger than Nairobi and Lagos combined.
+The Mother City has quietly been building something extraordinary.
+While the world focused on Silicon Valley’s established giants, Cape Town was laying the groundwork for what many now call “Africa’s Silicon Valley.”
+And the numbers don’t lie.
+The Cape Town-Stellenbosch corridor contains approximately 450 tech firms employing more than 40,000 people, making the ecosystem significantly larger than Nairobi and Lagos combined, as per various tech ecosystem reports.
 But here’s what makes this transformation truly remarkable – it’s not just about the numbers.
 It’s about how Cape Town is rewriting the playbook for African innovation.

 The Perfect Storm: What Makes Cape Town Special